ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 As an Example, Enzyme can compute the derivative with respect to a global.
 Too niche, discouraged (and unsafe) for Rust. `¯\_(ツ)_/¯`

 How to parallelize your 3 nested for loops efficiently has been researched for decades.
 Lately there also has been some more work on how to translate different parallelism type efficiently, e.g. from GPUs to CPUs, or now maybe some rayon parllelism to GPUs?
 I am therefore not particualrily worried about Correctness.

+### What other goals and issues are related?

+- In addition to `ptx-kernel`, this community is interested in support for AMDGPU and SPIR-V (Intel GPU) targets, with bitcode-linker (`LinkerFlavor::Llbc`) extended to support these targets.
+- When writing kernels for `nvptx64`, one typically uses a `build.rs` to build a crate for that target.
+This leads to poor quality error reporting.
+The developer experience would be improved by better support for artifact dependencies, e.g., Cargo `multidep` ([tracking issue](https://github.com/rust-lang/cargo/issues/10030)).
+- Although mostly focused on CPU (host) performance, `std::simd` and the likes of [struct target features RFC](https://github.com/rust-lang/rfcs/pull/3525) would be helpful to developers in this space.
+- This project is interested in collaborating with [Contracts and Invariants](Contracts-and-invariants.md), and would benefit from `generic_const_exprs` and `adt_const_params` (which are valuable for [dimensional analysis](https://github.com/Tehforsch/diman/) and similar invariant modeling).
+- Rust's scientific computing ecosystem would benefit substantially from [Seamless C Support](Seamless-C-Support.md).

 ### What do I do with this space?